streamsniperrty/streamsniperrty/README.md

 ### Who is streamsniperrty?
 - Labib Mahmud
-- HIGH SCHOOL STUDENT
+- UNIVERSITY STUDENT
-- Basic networking knowledge
+- Basic networking and CyberSec knowledge
 - Arduinos and Electrical Components
 - 🌐 Web Developer 🌐
 - 🐧 Linux User 🐧

 ### Alright, but any fun stuff you do?
-> Skateboarding, basketball, TV Shows (*Rick and Morty* my favorite), anime/manga, games, etc. I do work on photography and videography a little bit.
+> Skateboarding, basketball, TV Shows (*Rick and Morty* my favorite), fighter jets, games, etc. I do work on photography and videography a little bit.
 I  like learning new stuff.
 I suck at a lot of stuff, but who cares.

 <!---
 streamsniperrty/streamsniperrty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.